openaire/usage-statistics-guidelines/docs/service-specification/service-spec.md

 ## Description of the Service

-OpenAIRE Usage Statistics Service operates as a basis for:
+OpenAIRE Usage Counts Service operates as a basis for:

 * reliable, comparable standards-based statistics (COUNTER-conformant, bot filtering)
 * reporting to stakeholders (e.g. as a repository dashboard feature)